prs-016/Persistent-Systems-VUS-RECLASSIFICATION/README.md

 - The generalizable (no-ClinVar-history) model is structurally weaker than the main model by construction (PR-AUC 0.220 vs. 0.4323) — a private-variant-applicability tradeoff, not a bug.
 - Part of Stage 1's 0.95 PR-AUC reflects the germline pool's curation bias toward already-Pathogenic calls, not pure biological separability (see the Stage 1 caveat above) — real-world performance on genuinely ambiguous variants is likely somewhat lower.
 - T2T-CHM13 reference genome migration was investigated (not implemented): the affected gene set touches only 0.74% of the training table and an estimated 0.62% of positive examples, giving a predicted PR-AUC gain of roughly +0.001 to +0.004 — smaller than normal run-to-run noise, for real engineering effort (re-lifting 195,127 positions, re-annotating against a community CHM13 database).
 Documented rather than pursued.

-## How this compares to the original ask

-The original problem statement specifically asked for, per VUS: **(a)** probability of reclassification within the next **1–2 years**, and **(b)** the **predicted direction**.

-**(a) Time window.** The main classifier answers "will this ever resolve" over the ~7-year tracked window, not a fixed 1–2 year window on its own — but a Cox proportional-hazards survival model was wired up specifically to close that gap, producing real `p_resolved_by_1y`/`p_resolved_by_2y` values per VUS (c-index 0.7601).
-Worth flagging honestly: those short-window probabilities are small in absolute terms (population mean `p_resolved_by_2y` ≈ 1.3%) even for VUS the classifier ranks near the top, because most real historical reclassifications took years, not months. `reclass_probability` ("will this ever resolve") and the Cox timing columns ("will this resolve specifically within N years") answer genuinely different questions and are both provided, not collapsed into one number.

-**(b) Predicted direction.** A separate, real binary classifier answers this directly: **ROC-AUC 0.9462, PR-AUC 0.8621** on the resolved-variant subset — a strong, genuine result, and a meaningfully easier problem than predicting whether a variant resolves at all.

-**Scope.** The watchlist was originally scored only against this project's own 47-variant patient file.
-It now covers all 2,330,308 VUS currently in ClinVar — a real, disclosed expansion made without new data collection, since the underlying features (aside from AF/exonic-function, later closed for real via ANNOVAR) don't require patient-specificity.

 ## Running it yourself